 Over recent years we have looked to develop a more integrated system for data collection in relation to staff.
 We had identified there was a gap in our ability to fully capture and report equalities statistics and to monitor the effectiveness of human resources policy in ensuring equality of opportunity and treatment.
-As a result we embarked on a process of reviewing and improving our human resources data collection systems, VISION.
-We established a VISION Development Project to oversee this process.

-During the last year progress in updating our main personnel and payroll system was mixed and we are reviewing our plans as we move into 2015-2016 to ensure we make the progress needed in this area of work.
+As a result we embarked on a process of reviewing and improving our human resources data collection systems.
+During the last year progress was mixed and we are reviewing our plans as we move into 2015-2016 to ensure we make the progress needed in this area of work.